DigitalWatergun/old-reminder-app/README.md

 ### Features
 - Add/remove reminders to repeatedly remind you daily, weekly or at custom intervals.
 - Get reminded through Email or SMS.
-- Login with Google Auth.

 ### Unfinished Tasks
-- [ ] Create Home page with login fields
-- [ ] Implement local authentication
+- [ ] Implement local authentication using JWT
-- [ ] Implement Google OAuth
+- [ ] Implement "Logout" button to remove refreshTokens from user's profile and sessionStorage
 - [ ] Create "settings" page for user to update their email and sms numbers
 - [ ] Utilize a UI framework (Material UI) for the front end pages